-One of Yoga Mendocino’s intentions is to use yoga-based practices to help make positive changes within the community.
+One of Yoga Mendocino’s intentions was to use yoga-based practices to help make positive changes within the community.

-We are able provide scholarship assistance and community outreach programs through a combination of class income, donations, Sustaining Memberships, and fundraising.
-It is with the support of our community that we are able to continue thriving as a non-profit organization.
-Please consider giving a donation or becoming a Sustaining Member.
-Click Here to learn more.
+Over the years, we have been able to provide scholarship assistance and community outreach programs through a combination of class income, donations, Sustaining Memberships, grants, and fundraising.
+It is with the support of our community that were able to continue thriving as a non-profit organization for as long as we did.

-Here are some outreach programs we have spearheaded in the past:
+Here are some outreach programs we spearheaded in the past:

 Manzanita Peer Support Wellness & Care Management Services: